CPSY Scholarship Application Process

 This scholarship is for a new or continuing student who comes from a disadvantaged background, or an under-represented population, or demonstrates financial need.

 Peggy Halsey ’39 Scholarship

 This scholarship is awarded to a new or continuing student with demonstrated financial need.

-Lewis & Clark’s Division of Student Life offers graduate assistant positions every year.
+Lewis & Clark’s Division of Student Life offers graduate assistant positions (graduate student worker program) every year.
 Students in School Counseling and Counseling Psychology are eligible to apply for the Health and Wellness position.

 Additional Scholarship Information